 Scopes are defined in the following modes:

-Refer to the section Configuring Scopes and File Colors.
+Refer to the section Scopes and File Colors.

 To view the available scopes, click the (next to the Project header of the Project Tool Window.

-Files belonging to different scopes can be highlighted in different colors throughout the CLion's user interface: in navigation lists, in the editor tabs, in the Project Tool Window.
+Files that belong to different scopes can be highlighted in different colors throughout the CLion's user interface: in navigation lists, in the editor tabs, in the Project Tool Window.
 This allows much faster and easier navigation in large projects.

 If some file is included into several scopes, the order of the scopes becomes important: CLion uses the color of the uppermost scope (shown in the Scopes settings page) to highlight such file.
 Of course, you can change the order of the scopes, and thus the resulted highlighting.

-- Project Source Files.
-This scope corresponds to the files that contain a project source code, including program and tests.
+Project Source Files.
+This scope corresponds to the files with project sources.

-- Project Non-Source Files.
-This scope corresponds to the other project files, e.g resources, licenses, etc.
+Project Non-Source Files.
+This scope corresponds to the files other than source files.

 Predefined scopes cannot be edited.